dlt-hub/weaviate-verba-demo/README.md

-# Import Zendesk Support Tickets data to Verba
+# Import Zendesk Support Tickets data into Verba

 This is a demo project to show how to import data from Zendesk Support API into Verba using the [dlt](https://github.com/dlt-hub/dlt) Python library.
 With this data pipeline, you can build a Retrieval-Augmented Generation (RAG) chatbot that can answer questions about your Zendesk Support tickets.